isanjawa/Sentiment-analysis-on-Peers-Reviews/README.md

 For vectorization and Feature Engineering, I used (TF-IDF) For model prediction, I calculated accuracy_score, precision_score, recall_score I used "classification_report()" to build a text report showing the main classification metrics.

+#### Last Notification
+The Notebooks have to be run in this order

+1- review_GitHub.ipynb
+2- Spanish_sentiment&Preliminary_decisions.ipynb
+3- Reviews_sentiments.ipynb
+4- English_translation.ipynb
+5- Sentiment_on_English_Reviews.ipynb
+6- Classifier_models.ipynb

+I used IBM translator to translate the reviews from Spanish to English.
+For this you will need your own "Apikey" & "url"